 When a bright, liberal law school graduate embarks on a nerve-wracking clerkship with Justice Antonin Scalia, she discovers him to be both an infuriating sparring partner and an unexpected mentor.
 As the country waits for Scalia’s seat to be filled, The Originalist looks into the complexities of one of the most polarizing Supreme Court Justices of all times.
 This powerful work portrays the passionate people risking heart and soul to defend their interpretation of the truth, and the constitution.

-Following the play there will be a facilitated dialogue on these relevant issues – Professor Jody David Armour (USC Gould) and David Bridel (Dean of the USC School of Dramatic Arts) will participate.
+Following the play at the Pasadena Playhouse, there was a facilitated dialogue on these relevant issues – Professor Jody David Armour (USC Gould), David Bridel (Dean, USC School of Dramatic Arts), and Jack Knott (Dean, USC Sol Price School of Public Policy) participated.

 The Hotel Play